 What you tend to find is that the highest short-term returns for growth stocks are typically with small-cap stocks.
 These small-cap stocks may be best to buy after a correction or crash in the stock market.
 This is because these stocks are typically very volatile, and in general, are heavily reliant on the overall market sentiment and movement.

 On the other hand, mid to large-cap growth stocks are typically a better and safer bet for long-term investing.
-For reference, below is a comparison chart of Vanguard's large-cap (VLCAX), mid-cap (VIMAX), and small-cap (VSMAX) indexes and their performance over the past 5 years.
+For reference, below is a comparison chart of Vanguard's large-cap (VV), mid-cap (VO), and small-cap (VB) ETFs and their price performances:

 Dividend stocks should also be held and accumulated through corrections and crashes, but the price at which you purchase these stocks does not matter as much.
 This is because dividend stocks are typically less volatile and tend to gain in capital appreciation over the long-term as companies continue to grow their dividends.
 Furthermore, in many cases, you'll be investing in a dividend-paying company because of its dividend, not because of its capital appreciation potential.